Sickboy78/MMM-Homematic/README.md

 # MMM-Homematic
 HomeMatic Module for MagicMirror

-This an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that shows values from [HomeMatic](https://www.homematic.com/) smart home components and system variables.
+This module is an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that shows values from [HomeMatic](https://www.homematic.com/) smart home components and system variables.

-This module makes use of the [XML-API](https://github.com/hobbyquaker/XML-API), which must be installed on your HomeMatic CCU to read the sensor values from.
+It makes use of the [XML-API](https://github.com/hobbyquaker/XML-API), which must be installed on your HomeMatic CCU to read the sensor values from.

-This module supports output of text, icons and text or icons only.
-It also supports output as lines or vertical or horizontal table.
+The module has a higly flexible and customizable output that supports text and/or icons in lines or in a vertical or horizontal table.

 Example of style 'lines' with warn colors: